JUDEELRICA/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-Wrote a function that reverses the content of an array of integers
+Wrote a function that changes all lowercase letters of a string to uppercase